Authentication details can evolve as API coverage expands. Use this page as the current guide to how Watchman Tower handles authenticated API access.

 Base URL

-All API requests will be made to:
+API requests are made to:

 https://api.watchmantower.com/public/v1